ucbugg/learn.ucbugg/ucbugg/chapters/character-animation.md

 ![Maya Image](/images/character-animation/max_001.jpg)

-**Second, set your “Default Out Tangent” to “Stepped”.** Do this by again going in to your animation preferences in the bottom right corner, and clicking “animation” from the available menus on the left side.
+**Second, set your "Default Out Tangent" to "Stepped".** Do this by again going in to your animation preferences in the bottom right corner, and clicking "animation" from the available menus on the left side.
 There you will be able to change your Default Out Tangent.
 The purpose of changing to stepped tangents will be explained a little later in the lab.

 ![Maya Image](/images/character-animation/goon_001.png)